Caring for the Camera

 If you suspect that dirt or dust on the image sensor is appearing in photographs, you can clean the sensor using the Clean image sensor option in the setup menu.
 The sensor can be cleaned at any time using the Clean now option, or cleaning can be performed automatically when the camera is turned on or off.

 Holding the camera base down, select Clean image sensor in the setup menu, then highlight Clean now and press J. The camera will check the image sensor and then begin cleaning.
-P flashes in the control panel and other operations can not be performed while cleaning is in progress.
+1 flashes in the control panel and other operations cannot be performed while cleaning is in progress.
 Do not remove or disconnect the power source until cleaning ends and the setup menu is displayed.

 “Clean at Startup/Shutdown”